If You Encounter Academic Misconduct

 - Document your reasons for concluding that an act of misconduct occurred (the evidence).

 - Consult with the Instructor of Record.
-The Instructor of Record may want to manage the issue personally; although the Instructor of Record may choose to delegate further steps to the GSI, the Instructor of Record is officially responsible to address the possible misconduct.
+The Instructor of Record may want to manage the issue personally; although the Instructor of Record may choose to delegate further steps to the GSI, the Instructor of Record is officially responsible for addressing the possible misconduct.

 - The Instructor of Record may decide to impose a proportionate sanction for the infraction — for example, for a small plagiarism infraction, have the student resubmit an assignment for reduced credit; for a more serious infraction, receive reduced credit or a zero on an exam or paper; or for an egregious infraction, receive a reduced or failing final grade in the course.

-- The Instructor of Record or the GSI should download the Faculty Disposition for Academic Dishonesty form (pdf) .
+- The Instructor of Record or the GSI should download the Faculty Disposition for Undergraduate Academic Dishonesty form (pdf).
 The form is very brief and straightforward.

 - Sometimes an instructor may prefer not to deal with the student directly.
 In that case, the instructor can collect the documentation and send it to the Center for Student Conduct, and the Center for Student Conduct will take responsibility to conduct an investigation and work with the student.